 What is being done to prevent bullying on MetaFilter?

 We would like to have an atmosphere on MetaFilter in which bullying--specific and repeated harassment of another user with indimidation or silencing tactics--is not okay.
 Here are some things to know if you think you are being bullied or are witnessing bullying

 1. Harassment over MeMail is a bannable offense.
-If someone is harassing you over MeMail, contact the mods and we will look into the situation and take action.
+If someone is harassing you over MeMail, you can block them from sending you MeMail, and contact the mods and we will look into the situation and take action.